 3. Cleaning registers is important, as they act as filters that trap allergens and other contaminants.
 Put the registers on a paper that is spread on the ground.
 Soak the rag or towel in a home cleaning solution of warm water and detergent, and clean the dirt off the grille or the registers.
 Let them dry in the sunlight to eliminate all traces of moisture.
 Immediately dispose of the paper.

 4. Use the vacuum cleaner, brush and hose to clean the actual air ducts.
 When this is done, wet a sponge with the household cleaning solution and clean the interior of the air duct.
 Reach your arms as far as possible within the air duct.
 Don’t forget to wear gloves.
 Hand gloves prevent injuries usually caused by razor-sharp sides or even screws present inside the duct function.
-Repeat the entire process with each port and ductwork section.
-Once all of the filters and port covers are back in place, flip the breaker back on, turn on your central ac unit and enable the fan to run for at least an hour.
+Repeat the entire procedure with each port and ductwork section.
+Once all of the filters and port covers are back in place, flip the breaker back on, turn on your central air conditioning unit and enable the fan to run for at least an hour.

 5. Place all vents and fastening devices back in place and tighten any screws with the screw driver.
-If you’re cleaning the ducts that go to your air/heat system you also need to replace any filters right now.
+If you’re cleaning the ducts that visit your air/heat system you also need to replace any filters right now.